Trump administration throws cold water on climate change threat to coral reefs

 White House officials would not confirm the authenticity of the Schoonover document, first obtained by the Washington Post.
 Schoonover – who resigned from the State Department over the NSC edits – later ruffled feathers in the administration by publishing an op-ed in the New York Times accusing the White House of politicizing climate science.

-“We don’t comment on deliberative matters, where this appears to be a clear example,” a senior administration official told McClatchy.
-“Someone believing in the U.S. bureaucracy believing their way is the only way and trying to undermine the president by leaking internal deliberative information.”
+“We don’t comment on deliberative matters, where this appears to be a clear example — someone in the U.S. bureaucracy believing their way is the only way, and trying to undermine the president by leaking internal deliberative information,” a senior administration official told McClatchy.

 But the degradation of coral reefs “is a problem,” the official continued.
 “We’re serious about it.”